symmetriccurve/Interview-questions/Reactjs Question.md

 ---

 ### Which framework do you use to unit-test react component ?
+Enzyme and Jest

 ---

 ### Can you write a sample test case to test if a component is rendering the props ?
+Let's say you want to test if a input is respo

 ---